 You’re going to get the same taste and overall feel regardless of how you prepare them.
 Pan-frying in a bit of oil gives that beautifully seared crust, where air-frying saves you those calories while still creating a tasty patty.

 A quick tip: Before you add your beaten egg, taste the seafood mixture and adjust the seasonings to your preference.
-Sometimes you may want to experiment with spices, but you can’t do that when you’ve added the raw egg in!
-(Disclaimer: I fully eat cookie dough with raw eggs because I do live life on the edge.)
+Sometimes you may want to experiment with spices, but you can’t do that when you’ve already added the raw egg in!

 Easy Salmon Cakes (Pan-Fried or Air-Fried)